Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Introduction

 Reinforcement Learning (RL) has become a cornerstone in the development of state-of-the-art Large Language Models (LLMs), enabling significant breakthroughs in complex reasoning and problem-solving capabilities~\cite{team2025kimik15,guo2025deepseek,team2025kimik2}.
 The iterative RL training process alternates between a \emph{rollout phase} for data generation and a \emph{training phase} for updating model parameters.
 However, the rollout phase consistently emerges as the dominant bottleneck, consuming approximately 80\% of the total iteration time (see Table~\ref{tab:time_distribution}).
 Therefore, improving the efficiency of the rollout phase represents one of the most pressing challenges in modern LLM development.

-The primary challenge in RL rollout stems from severe resource inefficiency caused by the growing demand for long-generation capabilities, particularly in applications such as complex chain-of-thought (CoT) reasoning~\cite{wei2022chain,team2025kimik15,guo2025deepseek}.
-This creates two critical bottlenecks.
-First, long-generation tasks, where responses can reach tens of thousands of tokens, exhibit highly unpredictable and rapidly growing memory footprints.
-A long-CoT request may begin with a footprint of only a few hundred megabytes but expand to tens of gigabytes as decoding progresses.
-Within a single rollout instance, multiple requests execute concurrently, each with distinct and dynamically evolving memory demands that are difficult to predict.
-This volatility forces dynamic batch-size shrinkage during rollout, leading to suboptimal hardware utilization or costly preemptions that trigger expensive re-prefills, ultimately degrading overall rollout throughput.
-Second, these long-generation requests inherently create a heavy-tailed length distribution, leading to severe load imbalance both across and within instances.
-As a result, toward the end of a rollout iteration, only a handful of long-running requests remain active on a few instances, drastically reducing accelerator occupancy.
-This long-tail inefficiency is so pronounced that utilizing resources from idle nodes for long-tail requests often fails to provide significant speedups and can even degrade performance due to increased inter-node communication overhead.
+The primary challenge in RL rollout arises from severe resource inefficiency driven by the increasing demand for long-generation capabilities, especially in tasks requiring complex chain-of-thought (CoT) reasoning.
+These workloads create two fundamental bottlenecks.
+First, long-generation requests exhibit highly {\bf unpredictable and rapidly increasing memory footprints}: a CoT request may begin with only a few hundred megabytes of KVCache usage but expand to tens of gigabytes as decoding progresses.
+This volatility forces the system to shrink batch sizes dynamically or to preempt running requests; both outcomes reduce hardware efficiency, and preemptions are particularly costly because they trigger expensive re-prefills, ultimately degrading rollout throughput.

+Second, long-generation requests produce a {\bf heavy-tailed distribution of output lengths}, resulting in pronounced load imbalance.
+Toward the end of a rollout iteration, only a small number of disproportionately long-running requests remain active, leaving most accelerators underutilized.
+The inefficiency is so severe that attempting to use idle nodes to accelerate these long-tail requests often yields little benefit and can even harm performance due to increased inter-node communication overhead.